 Learn what our area looked like 250 years ago by enjoying this Virtual Reality experience.
 Our traditional owners, the Awabakal people, share 3 stories from Lake Macquarie’s Aboriginal history.
 Awaba means ‘place of flat or plain surface’ and was solely occupied by Aboriginals at this time.

-Enjoy this experience by visiting the library at Swansea or the Lake Macquarie Art Gallery.
+Enjoy this experience by visiting the library at Swansea or the Museum of Art and Culture.